Fiserv/global-currency-solutions/docs/supporeted countries  and currencies.md

 2.Amex processing with Multi-Currency Pricing (MCP) requires additional setup by the merchant through International Amex.
 For AMEX support, please visit this <b><i> <a href="https://www.americanexpress.com/content/dam/amex/us/merchant/pdf/Global_MCCY_Currency_List_dec2018.pdf">page</a></i></b>.

-3.Shows currency not eligible for DCC from perspective of merchant settled in USD.
-Merchant settled in USD cannot offer DCC on USD cards.
+3.U.S.
+Dollar (USD) is not eligible for DCC conversion for U.S. merchants.
+For purposes of DCC eligibility in the U.S., USD can be interpreted as NO.

+.